yellowanthq/yellowant-dotnet-app/README.md

 This application helps you start with writing application code.
 When going to production, make sure you load all sensitive tokens and values through environment variables or encoded secrets for better security.

 1. Open solution in Visual Studio.
 Make sure you have installed YellowAntSDK from nuget package manager.
+Use Update-Package -Reinstall to install all references.
-2. Copy ClientID, ClientSecret, Veirifcation token from your Yellowant dashboard to relevant sections in Controllers/UserIntegrationController.cs
+2. Copy ClientID, ClientSecret, Verifcation token from your Yellowant dashboard to relevant sections in Controllers/UserIntegrationController.cs
 3. Start development server by clicking on Debug(your-default-browser) button or by striking (Ctrl + F5)
 4. This will open a window in your browser with ```localhost:port```